0w0Demonic/AquaHotkey/docs/core.md

 }
 ```

-This becomes very useful later on when you specify [extra setup logic](#extension-setup) for your extension classes.
+This becomes very useful later on when adding [extra setup logic](#extension-setup).

 ## Ignored Classes

 Extend your class with `AquaHotkey_Ignore` to mark helper or internal-use classes that should be ignored by AquaHotkey.
 This is useful for large projects.
-AquaHotkey ignores any class that derives from `AquaHotkey`, or any class with `AquaHotkey_` prefix.

 ```ahk
 class LargeProject extends AquaHotkey {